jbenedi/things/README.md

 | Barcode Generator | Generate barcodes in Code 128, EAN, UPC, and more |
 | QR Code Generator | Generate QR codes from any URL or text string |
 | Encoder/Decoder | Encode/decode Base64, URL, Hex, Binary, and generate MD5/SHA hashes |

-Vanilla HTML, CSS, and JavaScript.
-A small number of CDN libraries are used where appropriate (JsBarcode, qrcodejs, JSZip, diff-match-patch).